Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Introduction

-An obvious SSL baseline is to simply throw away the unlabelled data.
+\looseness=-1 An obvious SSL baseline is simply throwing away the unlabelled data.
 We will call such a baseline the \emph{complete case}, following the missing data literature (e.g. \citealp{tsiatis2006semiparametric}).
 As reported in \citet{van2020survey}, the main risk of SSL is the potential degradation caused by the introduction of unlabelled data.
 Indeed, semi-supervised learning outperforms the complete case baseline only in specific cases \citep{singh2008unlabeled, scholkopf2012causal, li2014towards}.
-The degradation risk for generative models has been analysed in \citet[Chapter 4]{chapelle2006semi}.
-To overcome this issue, previous works introduced the notion \textit{safe} semi-supervised learning for techniques which never reduce predictive performance by introducing unlabelled data \citep{li2014towards,kawakita2014safe, li2016towards, gan2017dual, trapp2017safe, guo2020safe}.
-Our loose definition of safeness is as follows: \emph{a SSL algorithm is safe if it has theoretical guarantees that are similar or stronger to the complete case baseline}.
+This degradation risk for generative models has been analysed in \citet[Chapter 4]{chapelle2006semi}.
+To overcome this issue, previous works introduced the notion of \textit{safe} semi-supervised learning for techniques which never reduce predictive performance by introducing unlabelled data \citep{li2014towards, guo2020safe}.
+Our loose definition of safeness is as follows: \emph{an SSL algorithm is safe if it has theoretical guarantees that are similar or stronger to the complete case baseline}.
 The ``theoretical'' part of the definition is motivated by the fact that any empirical assessment of generalisation performances of an SSL algorithm is jeopardised by the scarcity of labels.
-Indeed, with few labels, it is risky to rely too much on a very small validation set.
+"Similar or stronger guarantees" can be understood in a broad sense since there are many kinds of theoretical guarantees (e.g. the two methods may be both consistent, have similar generalisation bounds, be both asymptotically normal with related asymptotic variances).
+Unfortunately, popular deep SSL techniques generally do not benefit from theoretical guarantees without strong and essentially untestable assumptions on the data distribution \citep{mey2022improved} such as the smoothness assumption (small perturbations on the features $x$ do not cause large modification in the labels, $p(y|\textit{pert}(x))\approx p(y|x)$) or the cluster assumption (data points are distributed on discrete clusters and points in the same cluster are likely to share the same label).